Senseonics: Improving connectivity between a medical mobile app and an implantable sensor

 Senseonics worked with various App development teams prior to partnering with Sagentia.
 The iOS app suffered from low bandwidth and poor user interaction for BLE connectivity.
 Sagentia was asked to solve the bandwidth and connectivity issues and provide possible solutions for enhanced user experience.

-Working in partnership with Senseonics, we initially focused on the Bluetooth LE communications issues and conducted a system level review of the transmitter hardware, transmitter firmware and app software.
+Working in partnership with Senseonics, we initially focused on the Bluetooth LE communications issues and conducted a system-level review of the transmitter hardware, transmitter firmware, and app software.
 Through this analysis, we were able to identify and resolve the origin of connection drop-outs and low data rates.
 We also recommended and implemented several UI improvements encompassing iOS design rules and medical device usability standards.
 As the app was intended to be regulated as a medical device, we contributed updates to the existing documentation required to ensure the FDA-regulated app was compliant with Senseonics Quality and with the relevant standards.

 The final system was delivered within three months in time for a clinical trial of the first generation product.
-During this programme of work, we resolved connectivity and bandwidth issues through fixes on the hardware side and the app itself.
+During this program of work, we resolved connectivity and bandwidth issues through fixes on the hardware side and the app itself.
 We established an extremely fast and reliable communication between the app and the embedded device, yielding a 10x bandwidth improvement.

 ‘Sagentia provided tremendous value in the implementation of the novel Bluetooth Low Energy Technology utilized in Senseonics’ Medical Mobile App.
 Sagentia offered to bring in the subject matter expert to meet the company’s aggressive timeline & partnered effectively with a start-up medical device company like ours.'